 Today, if you want to perform a management task on a machine, there are almost 20 different tools you need to open on a single machine, to name a few (Device Manager, Task Manager, Windows Firewall, Computer Management, Event Viewer, Server Manager, Registry Editor, Hyper-V Manager, Failover Cluster Manager, etc.).
 Microsoft has consolidated all these tools into a single intuitive remote server management experience.

-Think of ‘Honolulu’ as the evolution of a traditional inbox mangement tools like (MMC).
+Think of ‘Honolulu’ as the evolution of a traditional inbox management tools like (MMC).
 It’s great for IT administrators that need a lightweight management solution for smaller scale deployments, or Ad Hoc management for larger scale deployments.
 Honolulu complements existing tools like System Center or Azure Operations Management Suite by providing granular server management capabilities.

 Project ‘Honolulu’ is a collection of separate solutions.
 Honolulu currently consists of three major solutions: